gaehlerm/SoftwareEngineering/README.md

 // add the INVENT points from clean agile

 Until the year 2001, most software development teams were working according to the so-called waterfall scheme.
 For every project, there was an analysis, a design and an implementation phase.
 This sounds like a good thing to do, as other engineers work the same way.
-However, planning software top-down never really worked out and changing requirements made things even worse.
+However, planning software top-down never really worked out as it was not possible to plan all the complexity top down and changing requirements made things even worse.
 Brief, in many cases waterfall projects turned out to be a disaster.

 The first problem of waterfall was missing feedback.
 The whole project was just one big pile of work and it was impossible to get a reasonable estimate on the time it takes to get all the work is done.
 Many projects failed spectacularly as at the deadline there was still a significant fraction of this pile left but no one informed the management beforehand.

 The main issue however was, that people had the wrong mindset.
 They assumed one can plan software like building a house.
 One makes a plan in the beginning and gets a team of developers to execute it.
 This does not work out.
+It is simply not possible to plan a house down to the very last detail.
 And worse, since the team was working in waterfall mode, they were not in the right mind set to adapt to changing requirements or problems encountered during the implementation.

 ## Agile values

 In 2001, a group of software engineers met for two days in the Rocky Mountains in order to improve the planning of software projects.
 The result was the Agile Manifesto, a brief guide line how software development should be done.
+Some of the points were:
 -	Individuals and interactions over processes and tools.
 -	Working software over comprehensive documentation.
 -	Customer collaboration over contract negotiation.